$35.20-$35.20 hourly / $6,101.58-$6,101.58 monthly / $73,218.96-$73,218.96 annual

 An Instructional Assistant, Nursing, applies knowledge of nursing principles, procedures and techniques in assisting students with problems related to their assignments, and is responsible for the day-to-day scheduling and operations of one or more nursing laboratories.

 Instructional Assistants in other academic disciplines are responsible for the day-to-day operations of instructional laboratories and apply their specialized knowledge to a broad range of duties related to the day-to-day operations of their academic departments.

-General supervision is received from a Department Chair.
+General supervision is received from an academic supervisor.
 Functional supervision is received from instructional staff.
 Work direction may be provided to clerical staff and student employees.